Skip to main content

 Add AMDGPU & ROCm APT repos

 (Updated: 10/22/25) Using the amdgpu-install package is the recommended way to go if you are not an apt native.
-AMD have recently updated their documentation and instructions can be found there that should work as well On newer Ubuntu 25.04 and 25.10 systems, if you are going to use the installer, then you should ignore prompts by apt recommending you use sudo apt modernize-sourcesas it will result in duplicate files being create on a subsequent apt upgrade after the next release of ROCm.
-A feature request to fix this is pending.
+AMD have recently updated their documentation and instructions found there should just work now.
+On newer Ubuntu 25.04 and 25.10 systems, if you are going to use the installer, then you should ignore prompts by apt recommending you use sudo apt modernize-sourcesas it will result in duplicate files being created on apt upgrades until AMD adopt the newer .sources format over the legacy .list format still required to support Ubuntu 22.04.

 # Key (/etc/apt/keyrings for user managed vs. /usr/share/keyrings where packages deploy)